mrlizardo6/tinggalklik-landingpage/README.md

 Welcome to source code of Tinggalklik!

-We using react.js for the development language
+We using react.js for front end development, for backend we using Express.js